Check out our programme presentation for an overview of the curriculum and information on course content and study schedule.

 Module description:

-Design Thinking for Digital Innovation (FHS)
+Design thinking & Digital Innovation (FHS)

 Semester 1